Careers & Opportunities

 The Empowerment Zone is hiring a diverse team of dynamic, collaborative, and dedicated individuals with an unyielding belief that every child will succeed.
 If you are an educator who is passionate about transforming education and ready to join a team that is on fire to make change together, this work is for you.

-Click below to apply to Harrison Elementary School
+Harrison Elementary School

 Karla is a school leader who knows the power of an equitable education.
 Her passion and dedication to public education on the Westside of South Bend is visible to parents, students, and the diverse community.
 As the Principal of Harrison Elementary School with The Empowerment Zone, she approaches the needs of the community with passion, drive, and compassion.
 In her 26 years of education experience, Karla has held positions as a South Bend School middle school teacher, administrator, and director.
 She has also taught as an adjunct professor at St. Mary’s College, Indiana University of South Bend, and the TRIO/Upward Bound Program at The University of Notre Dame.
 Her leadership expertise also includes Curriculum Design, Instructional Coach, Professional Development Facilitator, Adverse Childhood Experiences “ACE’s” Participant and Master Trainer, Teacher and Administrator Evaluation Design Team Member, and Talent Recruiter.